brouberol/mojo/README.md

 I run this script daily using a cron job, but you're free to do it however you fancy.

+Note: mojo is compatible with python 2.6 to 3.4.

 ## Email sending

 This script relies on Mailgun to actually send the email, because I'm lazy and I initially hacked this in a train.